devdattatalele/PyroMind/README.md

-# PyROMIND: LLM Orchestration and Automation System
+# Automatrix: LLM Orchestration and Automation System

 ### Overview
-PyROMIND is an advanced orchestration system designed to enable automated interactions and code execution on local machine using powerful LLMs like OpenAI's GPT and Meta's LLaMA.
-In this initial release, PyROMIND focuses on automating workflows and executing code efficiently, with a feedback loop for error handling and refinement.
+Automatrix is an advanced orchestration system designed to enable automated interactions and code execution on local machine using powerful LLMs like OpenAI's GPT and Meta's LLaMA.
+In this initial release, Automatixc  focuses on automating workflows and executing code efficiently, with a feedback loop for error handling and refinement.

 ## Demo